With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Books are wonderful treasures but let’s be honest, they wouldn’t be the first on your priority list if money is short and you’re trying to live on the cheap.

 This doesn’t mean you have to cut them out totally.
-Instead, head over to your nearest local library, sign up for a library card, and use this to borrow books and get access to magazines and other reading materials of your fancy.
-No extra cost in your pocket and you wouldn’t even have to worry about storage in your home.
+Instead, head over to your nearest local library, sign up for a library card, and use this to borrow books and get access to magazines and other reading materials that you like.
+No extra cost out of your pocket and you don’t have to worry about more storage in your home.

 There are several other ways to keep fit without necessitating a visit to the gym.
 Local parks have jogging trails and basic exercise machines that are free for use anytime.
 YouTube has a rich compilation of equipment-free exercise routines that you can watch and do in the comfort of your own homes.

-Apps like Asana Rebel and MyTraining also have exercise routines that you can access even with the free version for a more structured regimen.
+Apps like Asana Rebel and MyTraining also have exercise routines that you can access, even with the free versions, for a more structured regimen.

 Eating out can be expensive, and parties hosted in restaurants are doubly so.
-Instead of special occasions and regular get-togethers, have everyone come over to your house for a potluck party.
+Instead of special occasions and regular get-togethers on the town, have everyone come over to your house for a potluck party.

 It will save you from shelling out hundreds of dollars on food and drinks, not to mention tips and service charges, while giving you all the best bonuses of a private party: lingering as long as you want while talking and laughing as loud and as much as you want without disturbing other diners.